Using Influence Maps

 Intro

-On his phenomenal podcast, The Look and Sound of Leadership, executive coach Tom Henschel recently shared some fascinating thoughts on this.
-As he acknowledges, political savvy seems off-putting to many people.
-If this is true for you, he advises you dig into why you think this.
+In today’s Lateral Lens you will learn how to create and use influence maps to increase your impact and achieve better outcomes.
+As executive coach Tom Henschel notes, the entire notion of “political savvy” seems off-putting to many people.
+If this is true for you, you might want to dig into why you think this.
 This is, after all, a lens that you are bringing to the table; and, furthermore, it is a lens that is likely damaging your career.
-It needn’t be this way.

 Thanks for reading The Lateral Lens!
 Subscribe for free to receive new posts and support my work.